i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

 - No new crypto or primitives required for support
 - Maintain decoupling of crypto and signing; support all current and future versions
 - Enable optional offline signing keys
-- Reduce accuracy of timestamps (improved "differential privacy")
+- Reduce accuracy of timestamps to reduce fingerprinting
 - Enable new crypto for destinations
 - Enable massive multihoming
 - Fix multiple issues with existing encrypted LS